vidhan-savaliya/MLOps-VidhanSavaliya-M25CSA031/report.md

 ---

-## 1. 🤖 Model Selection
+## 1. Model Selection

 We selected **`distilbert-base-cased`** for the genre classification task.

 - **Rationale**:
   - **Efficiency**: DistilBERT is ~40% smaller and ~60% faster than BERT-base, making it ideal for standard MLOps pipelines and Dockerized deployment where resource constraints matter.
   - **Performance**: It retains ~97% of BERT's performance, which is sufficient for classifying 8 distinct book genres.
-  - **Case Sensitivity**: The `cased` version was chosen because capitalization in book titles and reviews (e.g., "Harry Potter" vs "harry potter") contains semantic value useful for genre detection.
+  - **Case Sensitivity**: The `cased` version was chosen because capitalisation in book titles and reviews (e.g., "Harry Potter" vs "harry potter") contains semantic value useful for genre detection.

 ---

-## 2. 🚂 Training Summary
+## 2. Training Summary

 The model was fine-tuned using the Hugging Face `Trainer` API with the following configuration: